Vyshnav12/SteamDataPipeline/README.md

 ## Overview

 The SteamDataPipeline integrates multiple components to scrape, store, and analyze data from the Steam platform.
 The scraper gathers game information and statistics from Steam's API and SteamSpy, then uploads the data to an S3 bucket.
-The entire process is automated using AWS services, with data modeling, warehousing, and visualization implemented using DBT, DuckDB, and Grafana respectively.
+The entire process is automated using AWS services, with data processing and visualization implemented using Polars, PostgreSQL, and Grafana respectively.

 ### Features:
 - **Scalable Scraper:** The Steam scraper is designed to handle large amounts of data while complying with API rate limits.